-RoboBlockly is an integrated learning environment (ILE) for learning computer science (CS), science, technology, engineering, art, and mathematics (STEAM) with robotics.The RoboBlockly curriculum supports K-12 students for both personalized and collaborative learning of CS and STEAM with Robotics and Mathematics with Robotics.
-Barobo’s pioneering and innovative integration of robotics into CS and STEAM education:
+RoboBlockly is an integrated learning environment (ILE) for learning mathematics, computer science, science, technology, engineering, and art with robotics.The RoboBlockly curriculum supports K-12 students for both personalized and collaborative learning of Mathematics with Robotics, CS/STEAM with Robotics, and Afterschool and Summer Robotics Camps for Accelerated Math Learning.
+The lessons and activities, and related audios are presented in English and other languages such as Spanish for English language learners.The curriculum:

 "I like how I can use the curriculum to integrate coding and hands on math to bring math alive for the students …Fun, exciting, and lots of opportunities for kids to learn from their mistakes."